akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/softwarestack.md

 Red Hat Fuse is basically a visual designer for camel routes.
 Again here are more than one option to use it.
 I went with Eclipse 2020-3 by installing it from the latest [Red Hat Codeready Studio (formerly Developer Studio)](https://marketplace.eclipse.org/content/red-hat-codeready-studio-formerly-developer-studio).

 ### Get the correct Wildfly Runtime Environment
-Red Hat provides different Eclipse Runtime Environments for their Wildfly Server Versions.
+Red Hat provides different Eclipse Runtime Environments for their Wildfly server versions.

-Add the Server View to your Eclipse Workspace and add a new Server to it.
+Add the Server View to your Eclipse Workspace and add a new server to it.
 If you can, select the Wildfly 18.0.1 Runtime.
 If not select another Wildfly Runtime.

 Doubleclick on the Server in the Server view.